SamAndPel/intrusions-impact/README.md

 # Intrusions and Impact
 A Cyber Security discussion game based on Decisions and Disruptions

-This is a web-port of the card/tabletop/lego game [https://www.decisions-disruptions.org/](Decisions and Disruptions), originally designed by Lancaster University.
+This is a web-port of the card/tabletop/lego game [Decisions and Disruptions](https://www.decisions-disruptions.org/), originally designed by Lancaster University.
 It was built by four placement students in 4 weeks during our 2021 summer placement with Atkins.

 ## Running the game server
 1. Clone or download